 On his LinkedIn page, Mackman was also listed as the founder of Carbon Zero Organic Seaweed.
 Carbon Zero’s website says it is a sustainable seaweed producer based on the Isle of Insh.

-“The general plan for the island was to harvest seaweed, and make the island generally accessible in terms of rough pathways and [provide a] safe facility for boats to dock”, said a spokesperson for Mackman.
+“The general plan for the island was to harvest seaweed, and make the island generally accessible in terms of rough pathways and safe facility for boats to dock”, said a spokesperson for Mackman.
 “However, these plans have been shelved for the time being.”

 The spokesperson added: “Regarding the public access, the island is extremely difficult to land on and therefore, we wouldn’t encourage members of the public to attempt such.”